 At this point, we move on to the main topic that we want to talk about in this article.

 The combination of these two concepts has the potential to solve the problems mentioned above.
 The first of these was the inability of the so-called white-collar people to participate in art activities.
 If they can’t go to art, by saying that art goes to them and transforming offices into exhibition areas, these people are enabled to take part in artistic activities, and although it seems like indirectly, the industry itself and the economy develops with the increase in work efficiency.

 The second issue was that artists had to work with galleries to exhibit and sell their works, in other words, they had no alternative areas to generate income by supplying art.
 Art in the office also creates a solution for this.
 By offering artists alternative locations and deals, it paves the way for art and allows artists to simply practice their profession without having to do other work to make a living.
 Because no one demands commission from the sales made at the exhibitions held in the offices.
 This turns into a collaboration that companies and artists will benefit from.

 (Eser: Umut Kambak )

 We see examples of such activities in the world, although not very often.
 One of them is “How Did We Get Here?” group exhibition organized by Archerson.
 The name of the exhibition comes from “Can there be art in the office?” question.
 The question emerged as a criticism, a mockery.
 In this exhibit Archerson bring together a total of 9 artists in a group exhibition, Archerson has created a space where artists can benefit in this regard, while greatly increasing the satisfaction of members and employees.
 Art for everyone, everyone for art!
-Announcing that he would continue with the exhibitions, Archerson turned this exhibition into a traveling exhibition and moved it to Acarkent and Galata locations.
+Announcing that he would continue with the exhibitions, Archerson turned this exhibition into a traveling exhibition and moved it to Acarkent locations.